Search results for:

 The Domain Name System (DNS) is the directory for the internet that helps organize and identify locations.
 It's a guide that helps direct people to the desired location, like a home address.
 DNS translates the human-identifiable domain names into physical IP addresses your computer can read.

-DNS records are like the road signs that help direct you to a physical address.
+DNS records are like road signs that help direct you to a physical address.
 They are various strings of letters that make the commands for actions the server will follow.
-Common DNS records are A, CNAME, MX, NS, TTL, TXT and URL.
-Below we will walk through the most common DNS Records.
+Common DNS records are A, CNAME, MX, NS, TTL, TXT, and URL.
+Below we will walk through the most common DNS records.

 Returns a 128-bit IPv6 address, most commonly used to map hostnames to an IP address of the host.

-An A record (Address or host record) connects a domain to the IP address of a server or computer hosting the domains website and/or services.
+An A record (Address or host record) connects a domain to the IP address or computer hosting the domains website and/or services.